dgoldsb/synergy-jointpdf/README.md

 * [x] Write the update rule
     * Implement a 2-gene network model
 * [x] Add a training method to the model, that can optimize the ODE parameters
-* [ ] Improve the cost function and nudge method until training is fully functional (find a setting on the Pareto frontier)
+* [x] Improve the cost function and nudge method until training is fully functional (find a setting on the Pareto frontier)
-* [ ] Train a bivariate network
+* [x] Train a bivariate network
-* [ ] Do experiments, varying with the size of dt
+* [x] Do experiments, varying with the size of dt
     * Estimate kNN MI between the two genes
+* [ ] Add stochasticity to the model to make it non-Markovian (comment)
 * [ ] Determine the amount of synergy in the system
 * [ ] Find a reference gene regulation system to start with several (>2) parameters
 * [ ] Expand the code from the previous phase to include complex triggers (birds + smoke = deviation from norm as more fit response)